1. The Reindeer Centre

 Near Warminster, Wiltshire

 It may be more a Far East custom that British, but Longleat celebrates Christmas with an enormous display of Chinese lanterns in the safari-park grounds, along with terracotta army warriors, and a huge dragon boat floating on the lake.
 More traditionally, there’s also a Santa train, a giant musical Christmas tree, real-life fairy-tale characters and an outdoor ice skating rink.
-This year, Longleat is celebrating its safari park's 50th birthday with a Beatrix Potter exhibition and Peter Rabbit-themed lanterns.
+This year, Longleat has taken a selection of well-loved children's stories as its inspiration, and there will be lanterns based on Little Red Riding Hood, The Snow Queen and more.

 3. Christmas outdoor swims